 The Town has a population of 19,039 some 9055 households contained within an area of 2808.19 hectares.

 The Town Council has sixteen Councillors elected in 2019.
 The Town Council meets every three weeks.
 The Town Council has two sub-committees, the Recreation and Amenities Committee meeting every six weeks or more frequently if volume of business demands and the Personnel Committee.
 Agendas of forthcoming Town Council Meetings and minutes of recent Town Council Meetings are included on this website as is a calendar of future Meetings.

-The Town Council maintains three allotment sites.
+The Town Council maintains two allotment sites.
 All are productive, well maintained and sociable.
 Please telephone the Town Council Offices for further information (01255) 676666.

 The Town Council comments on all planning applications affecting the Town.
 Its other responsibilities include tree planting, bus shelters, seafront shelters, village greens and commons, play areas, a skateboard park, the Town Hard and public seats.
 In 2004 the Town Council in partnership with Essex Police saw the recruitment of six Police Community Support Officers with a further two recruited in 2006.
 Following the election of the Police and Crime Commissioner and reorganisations within the Police Authority PCSO part-funding was withdrawn.
 The Town Council made the decision to fully fund six PCSOs w.e.f.
 April 2015 in order to continue with the good work they have done in this area.
 It is hoped that they will continue to have a significant impact on nuisance, crime and disorder to help keep crime low in our towns and villages.

 Town Council gives financial assistance to many local organisations each year.
 For further information please telephone: (01255) 676666.